mulesoft-assets/template-healthcare-ehr-appointments-process-api/README.md

 ![](https://www.lucidchart.com/publicSegments/view/6c0eab9d-b684-43bd-96c5-61b323fd6399/image.png)

 ## Catalyst Accelerator for Healthcare
 This API implementation is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
 It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
-Contact [info@mulesoft.com](mailto:info@mulesoft.com) for more information.

 # License Agreement
 Using this template is subject to the conditions of this <a href="https://github.com/mulesoft/template-sfdc2nets-opportunity-aggregation/blob/4.1/AnypointTemplateLicense.pdf">License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.